Httqm/Santoku/README.rst

 Need more details ?
 =========================

-Please have a look at the documentation.
+Please have a look at "doc/documentation.html".